 Some cases may take up to ten months, depending on the level of malocclusion, but that’s still much faster than traditional orthodontics.
-For more complex cases, Six Month Smiles also offers proprietary clear braces, featured in our full review here.
+For more complex cases, Six Month Smiles also offers proprietary clear braces, featured in our comparison review.

 How Does Six Month Smiles Work?

 Your first move is to find a local dentist who offers Six Month Smiles.
-This dentist will take photos and X-rays of your teeth during your initial consultation to determine your candidacy for treatment.
-If you’re a good fit, they will also take impressions of your teeth before sending everything to Six Month Smiles’ lab.
+This dentist will take impressions and X-rays of your teeth and complete a full exam during your initial consultation to determine your candidacy for treatment.
+If you’re a good fit, they’ll send everything to Six Month Smiles’ lab.

 Once the lab creates your custom treatment plan, they’ll ship your dentist a kit with all the materials necessary for treatment.
 At your next appointment, your dentist will review the wear instructions and have you try on your aligners, which you’ll have to wear for 22 hours per day — only removing them to eat, drink, or brush your teeth.